 James Angleton of course dismissed this idea, despite that even the Warren Commission stated that no Communist plot existed.
-Richard Helms later Director of Central Intelligence stated in declassified official documents "...If it were established beyond any doubt that he (Nosenko) had been lying and, by implication, therefore, Oswald was an agent of the KGB."
-When questioned for a more specific answer by Congressional officials Helms replied, "Yes, I can be specific.
-In other words, the Soviet government ordered President Kennedy assassinated."ii
+Richard Helms later Director of Central Intelligence worried in now declassified official documents about "...If it were established beyond any doubt that he (Nosenko) had been lying and, by implication, therefore, Oswald was an agent of the KGB."
+When questioned for a more specific answer by Congressional officials to the matter Helms replied, "Yes, I can be specific.
+In other words, the Soviet government ordered President Kennedy assassinated."ii iii

-Just a short time before the Commission was to release its report Helms revealed that Nosenko existed, and "I recognized we couldn't keep him in durance vile, as we had, against the laws of the United States."iv This admission of brazen illegality in the name of unsupported ideas is concealed from the American public for decades.
-After learning of the Nosenko matter Chief Justice Warren was displeased and included none of the information despite the possible implications in the Warren Report.
+Just a short time before the Commission was to release its report Helms revealed that Nosenko existed, and "I recognized we couldn't keep him in durance vile, as we had, against the laws of the United States."v This admission of brazen illegality in the name of unsupported ideas is concealed from the American public for decades.
+After learning of the Nosenko matter Chief Justice Warren was displeased and included none of the information despite the possible implications to the Warren Report's findings.

 The Nosenko case however was a huge sign of internal corruption and repeated attempts by the Agency to control public perceptions and conceal uncomfortable ideas.
 His absence from President's "Warren" Commission reveals facts and full disclosure were not their primary goals.
 This important episode was concealed, thus what other facts yet to be found were additionally hidden?
 Past officials could manipulate, they would manipulate, and ultimately they did manipulate the American public.